Photo-art by Steve Wing and David Houston

 She rolled the print into a tube and went into the hall where, as she passed, the cat looked up, scratched again at the elevator door, fell into an expectant crouch.
 Walk time.

-The cat had been Howard's gift to Nadine on her thirtieth birthday.
+The cat had been Howard's gift to Nadine on her 30th birthday.
 "A cold and sullen beast," she remarked, at that time.
 Howard was hurt.
 "I thought you were referring to me," he explained.

 The camera wavers then follows the cat as it streaks into the hall to claw wildly at the elevator door.
 With the print rolled into a tight tube, Nadine closes the apartment door and punches the elevator's down button.
 The cat looks up, scratches once more.